LeviDomingos/Portfolio/README.md

 *Some divs were* totally off the page.
 *The height of the page* was another hurdle to overcome.

+# Deployment

+The hosting platform used for my project is GitHub Pages.
+To deploy my project to GitHub pages, I implemented the following steps:

+Downlaod gitHub Desktop and Visual Studio Code on my Laptop.

+Lunched or started Git Desktop.

+Connetcted my Visual Studio Code into my Github online and from that moment on I could syncronise both GitHub.

+Created a new repository in GitHub called 'Portfolio'.

+Imported the the new repository into V.S. on desktop.

+Any changes made on my project loaded on my Laptop I would commit or push to my Github online.

 # Mentor
 My mentor directed me to the right places when needed.
+I value very much is help.